 Once you have at least three trade references with D&B, your PAYDEX score can be calculated.
 The D&B PAYDEX score is like a personal credit score.
 A good PAYDEX score can mean lower interest rates, lower premiums, and access to credit lines with suppliers and vendors.

 Establishing trade references can be crucial to the success of your business if credit is important to you.
 A history of solid payments shows that you are a low credit risk.
 Companies will be more willing to extend credit to you for this reason.
 Lack of trade references can mean poorer credit terms and higher interest rates on loans.
+Looking for a trade reference template?
+There are many available for free online.

 All the hard work involved with creating trade references must pay off at some point.
 Otherwise, why do it?
 Below are three of the main reasons to start and continue building trade references.